-At ground level, a credit card code appears on a business’ credit card terminal when a customer goes to pay with a card.
-If the card is declined because of fraud, insufficient funds, or any other errors, most payment terminals will provide you with a credit card code.
+At ground level, a credit card code appears on a business’s credit card terminal when a customer goes to pay with a card.
+If the card is declined because of fraud, insufficient funds, or any other errors, most payment terminals will provide you with a credit card decline code.
 This credit card code tells you (the merchant) why the card was declined.

 For example, if the card has reached its expiry date, a specific credit card code will display on your terminal.
 This code helps you and your customer determine the reason the card did not go through.